nretza/P-OM/README.md

 ![the P-OM with simulated photons](screenshots/P-OM_with_photons.png "the P-OM with simulated photons")

+## Requirements

+* Geant4 >= 11.0.2 build with GDML flag enabled
+* xerces >= 2.4.2 build with curl.
+Needed by Geant4 to properly load GDML files

 ## How To Use

 This repository uses CMAKE and can be build accordingly.

 To start the simulation in interactive mode, simply run `optical_module --interacive`.
 The macro file [init.mac](macros/init.mac) will be read in which triggers all other macro files, geometries etc. to be read in by the simulation.
 Geant4s visualisation executive will start automatically.

 To start the simulation in batch mode, run `optical_module --batch`.
 The macro file [init.mac](macros/init.mac) will be read as well, however with the adidonal [run.mac](macros/run.mac) being executed.
-Here, the user can specify runtime behaviour of the simulation.
+Here, the user can specify runtime behavior of the simulation.

 ## Geometry